mx-99/rock_paper_scissors/README.md

-# rock_paper_scissors-
+# Rock Paper Scissors-
- Rock Paper Scissors game, a project from The Odin Project's curriculum
+ Rock Paper Scissors  classic one, in this  player competes against the computer.